javitausia/cambium-take-home/README.md

 but replace the id with your container id.
 Finally, run `earthengine authorize` and follow terminal instructions.

-You should be all set to acces your application in [localhost:8501](localhost:8501)!
+You should be all set to access your application [here](0.0.0.0:8501)!

 ## Questions and Conclusion